jglrxavpok/Thoth/README.md

 ## Declaring a Thoth class
 You need to first include the class header at the top of the file: ``class package.YourClassName``

-This class header is actually optional, if you omit it, the class name will be the first 5 characters of the file.

 ## Declaring a function/translation
 In order to declare a function, use the ``def`` keyword followed by the function name and, if present, the arguments and the return type as following: